First inauguration of Donald Trump: Inaugural address

+Donald Trump delivers his first inaugural address as president of the United States.

 President Trump then delivered his 16-minute inaugural address of 1,433 words.
 The speech was the shortest inaugural address since Jimmy Carter's in 1977.

 In late December 2016, Trump told visitors that he was writing the first draft of his inaugural address, citing previous inauguration speeches by John F. Kennedy and Ronald Reagan as inspirations.
 Trump "insisted publicly that he wrote his own speech," although The Wall Street Journal and others reported that it had been written by Trump senior aides Stephen Miller and Steve Bannon.

 The speech struck a tone that was both nationalist and populist, with suggestions of absolutism and distrust of democracy.
 The Los Angeles Times described the address as "a truncated version of Trump's campaign rally addresses, absent specific policy and big on a sense of anger at what he defined as a ruling class that has raided America for its own benefit."
 Historians and speechwriters termed the inaugural address as "one of the most ominous" in U.S. history, striking an unusually dark and bleak note.

 Trump pledged to end what he referred to as "American carnage," depicting the United States in a dystopian light—as a "land of abandoned factories, economic angst, rising crime"—while pledging "a new era in American politics."

 Barack Obama with Donald Trump on Inauguration Day.
 Joe Biden stands behind Trump.

 Fact-checking organizations, such as FactCheck.org, PolitiFact, and The Washington Posts Fact Checker claimed that Trump's portrayal of the United States in decline "did not always match reality."
 The fact-checking organizations noted, among other things, that the U.S. violent crime rate was far below its 1991 peak; that the U.S. economy had gained jobs for 75 consecutive months and that unemployment was significantly below its historical average; and participation in U.S. welfare programs had declined.

 In the speech, Trump repeated his campaign-trail "America First" slogan in reference to economic and foreign policy issues.
 Trump's use of the phrase was controversial because of the slogan's association with U.S. isolationists who had opposed American entry in World War II.
 Trump's decision "not to make a strong case for the role of American power in shaping the outside world was a departure from the inaugural addresses of recent Republican presidents from Ronald Reagan to George W. Bush," and represented "a sharp break with the internationalist vision of nearly every U.S. president of the past 100 years that troubled veteran foreign policy experts."
 Nevertheless, Trump's themes on foreign policy appealed "to many Americans as well as to critics of Washington's bipartisan foreign policy establishment."